Isaac the Syrian: Third Part

-The Third Part has been translated into English by Mary T. Hansbury (2016), into French by André Louf (2009), and into Italian by Sabino Chialà (2004, 2011).
+The 'Third Part' has been translated into English by Mary Hansbury (2016), into French by André Louf (2009), and into Italian by Sabino Chialà (2004, 2011).
 It is based on Issayi MS 5, held in Tehran, Iran.
 The manuscript is a 1903 copy of a 14th-century original manuscript that has now been lost.
 It was discovered by Monsignor Yuhannan Samaan Issayi, the Chaldean archbishop of Tehran, at an antiquarian Jewish bookshop and was kept in his private library.
 After his death in 1999, Belgian scholar Michel van Esbroek found the manuscript in Issayi's library in Tehran and announced its discovery to the international scholars.
 Issayi MS 5 has 133 folios, with 111 folios containing 17 homilies that can be attributed to Isaac.
 There are 14 homilies not found in other texts that are numbered as 1–13 and 16 within Part 3.
 The other three texts in Issayi MS 5 can also be found in extant Part 1 and Part 2 manuscripts.

 Fifth Part

-Portions of the Fifth Part have been discovered in MS Rahmani 80 (in Sharfet), MS Dawra sir.
+Supposed portions of the 'Fifth Part' have been discovered in MS Rahmani 80 (in Sharfet), MS Dawra sir.
 694 and MS Dawra sir.
 938 (both held in Baghdad), and Vatican MS sir.
 592. Hansbury (2016) contains English translations of two discourses from the Fifth Part.
-Other discourses from Part 5 can be found in Hansbury (2015).
+There is currently no consensus among scholars about the authenticity of any of these supposed fragments of the 'Fifth Part'.

 Views on universal reconciliation

-Some scholars have argued that Isaac's views from the Second Part appear to confirm earlier claims that Isaac advocated for universal reconciliation.
-In chapter 39 of the Second Part, Isaac writes, "It is not the way of the compassionate Maker to create rational beings in order to deliver them over mercilessly to unending affliction in punishment for things of which He knew even before they were fashioned, aware how they would turn out when He created them, and whom nonetheless He created."
-Likewise, in the Third Part, chapter 5, Isaac explains, "This is the mystery: that all creation by means of One, has been brought near to God in a mystery; then it is transmitted to all; thus all is united to Him...This action was performed for all of creation; there will, indeed, be a time when no part will fall short of the whole."
+Scholars have noted that Isaac advocates strongly for universal salvation in the 'Second Part'.
+In Chapter 39 of the 'Second Part', Isaac writes, "It is not the way of the compassionate Maker to create rational beings in order to deliver them over mercilessly to unending affliction in punishment for things of which He knew even before they were fashioned, aware how they would turn out when He created them, and whom nonetheless He created."
+Likewise, in Chapter 5 of the 'Third Part', Isaac explains, "This is the mystery: that all creation by means of One, has been brought near to God in a mystery; then it is transmitted to all; thus all is united to Him...This action was performed for all of creation; there will, indeed, be a time when no part will fall short of the whole."